Get our free email newsletter

 A Dash of Maxwell’s: A Maxwell’s Equations Primer – Part 2: Why Things Radiate

-In Chapter I, I introduced Maxwell’s Equations for the static case, that is, where charges in free space are fixed, and only direct current flows in conductors.
-In this chapter, I’ll make the modifications to Maxwell’s Equations necessary to encompass the “dynamic” case, that is where magnetic and electric fields are changing.
-Then I will try to explain why things radiate.
+In this chapter, Dash makes the modifications to Maxwell’s Equations necessary to encompass the “dynamic” case, that is, where magnetic and electric fields are changing.

 - From Our Sponsors -